iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> Go as far as you can see and you will see further.
+> Have the courage to follow your heart and intuition.
+They somehow know what you truly want to become.
 >
-> — Zig Ziglar
+> — Steve Jobs

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->